Liver Cancer: Radiation Therapy

 You can get radiation therapy for liver cancer in 2 main ways.

 One way to get radiation is from a machine outside your body.
 The machine gives off invisible beams (X-rays) or other types of radiation.
 One problem with this treatment is that even normal liver cells are very sensitive to radiation.
 This can cause side effects.
-Newer forms of radiation therapy focus the radiation right at the tumor.
+Newer forms of radiation therapy focus the radiation more precisely at the tumor.
 Examples are 3-D conformal radiation therapy (3DCRT) and stereotactic body radiation therapy (SBRT).
 These can lower the risk for side effects.

 A doctor who specializes in giving external radiation to treat cancer is called a radiation oncologist.
 This doctor works with you to figure out the kind of radiation you need.
 This doctor also figures out the dose and how long you need the therapy.